assemblycompany/longurl/README.md

 console.log(result.urlId);    // X7gT5p
 ```

-Check your Supabase dashboard → "Table Editor" → `short_urls` to see your data!
+Check your Supabase dashboard → "Table Editor" → `endpoints` to see your data!

 ### Direct Configuration